box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="361-app-store-optimisation-and-user-feedback"></a>
 #### 3.6.1 App Store Optimisation and User Feedback

-Our deployment strategy encompasses releases on both the Apple App Store and Google Play Store, incorporating comprehensive app store optimization (ASO) techniques.
+Our deployment strategy encompasses releases on both the Google Play Store, incorporating comprehensive app store optimization (ASO) techniques.
 The optimization process includes strategic keyword integration, focusing on relevant terms such as "Productivity Tracker" and "Focus App."
 The app listings will feature detailed functionality descriptions, highlighting distinctive features through professional screenshots and demonstrative videos.

 To maintain quality assurance and user satisfaction, we will implement a structured feedback system.
 Users will be prompted to provide ratings via an in-app 5-star scale.
 For ratings of 4 or 5 stars, users will be invited to submit public reviews on the respective app stores, enhancing visibility and credibility.
 This systematic approach to feedback collection will inform our continuous improvement process, with user suggestions being evaluated for potential implementation in future updates.